 Here is the diagram representing steps 2 to steps 7.
 The diagram is taken from the book, Python Machine Learning by Dr. Sebastian Raschka and Vahid Mirjalili.
 The diagram summarises the concept behind K-fold cross-validation with K = 10.

 Why use Cross-validation technique?

-To overcome above challenges, the cross-validation technique is used.
+To overcome the above challenges, the cross-validation technique is used.
 As described earlier in this section, two different splits such as training and test split get created.
-However, cross-validation is applied on the training data by creating K-folds of training data in which (K-1) fold is used for training and remaining fold is used for testing.
-This process is repeated for K times and the model performance is calculated for a particular set of hyperparameters by taking mean and standard deviation of all the K models created.
-The hyperparameters giving the most optimal model is calculated.
-Finally, the model is trained again on the training data set using the most optimal hyperparameter and the generalization performance is computed by calculating model performance on the test dataset.
+However, cross-validation is applied to the training data by creating K-folds of training data in which (K-1) fold is used for training and the remaining fold is used for testing.
+This process is repeated for K times and the model performance is calculated for a particular set of hyperparameters by taking the mean and standard deviation of all the K models created.
+The hyperparameters giving the most optimal model are calculated.
+Finally, the model has trained again on the training data set using the most optimal hyperparameter and the generalization performance is computed by calculating model performance on the test dataset.
 The diagram given below represents the same.